EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

     run your analysis.
 -   “data.R”, this file will load all of your data and edit it for your analysis.
 Never hand edit data from a source.
-If you can, always manipulate it so you never distroy your origional data copy.
+If you can, always manipulate it so you never destroy your original data copy.
 -   “run.R”, this file will source the other files you created and run the analysis.
-We want this to have the bare-bones of what we need for our anlaysis.
+We want this to have the bare-bones of what we need for our analysis.

 Such that your new files would look like this and would all be saved in the “rscripts” folder:

-“functions.R”
+#### “functions.R”

     #' title: The best title
     #' author: You